yasn77/docker-jenkins/README.md

     Monit
     SSHD

-This container uses the [official Jenkins image](https://github.com/jenkinsci/docker) as its base.
+This container uses the [official Jenkins LTS image](https://hub.docker.com/r/library/jenkins/) as its base.
 I would suggest reading the documentation for the official image first, as all the environment variable options are supported.

 You change the Timezone by runnning: